 Password for OCI Online Bidding System

-Students may also click on the "OCI" tab, which will take you to a list of employers who are coming on-campus to interview students or collecting resumes.
-To view the schedule for each employer and additional information, including the hiring criteria, simply click on the box labeled "Review" next to the employer's name.
+Students may also click on the "OCI" tab, which will take you to a list of employers who are coming on campus to interview students or collecting resumes.
+To view the interview date for each employer and additional information, including the hiring criteria, simply click on the box labeled "Review" next to the employer's name.

 Timing for Bidding